pchiorean/Indentz/docs/README.md

 #### **`DocCleanup`** <small>F2</small>
 It runs [**`DefaultPrefs`**](#defaultprefs); deletes unused swatches, layers and spreads; unlocks all objects and resets their scaling to 100%; optionally deletes hidden objects; resets default transparency effects; converts empty text frames to generic frames and empty frames to graphic frames; sets tight pasteboard margins.

+#### **`RemoveScriptLabels`**
+Sometimes objects that have a script label attached are reused, which may create problems later.
+The script deletes the labels of the selected objects or all objects in the document if nothing is selected.

 #### **`SwatchesCleanup`** <small>⇧F2</small>
 Converts process RGB swatches to CMYK and renames them to 'C= M= Y= K=' format.
 It also deletes unused swatches and removes duplicates.
 Spot colors are not changed.